Shakib Al Hasan: National Cricket League T20

 In the 2010 National Cricket League Twenty20 tournament in Bangladesh, a now-defunct Twenty20 league involving the teams in the National Cricket League (NCL), Shakib played as an icon player and captain for the Kings of Khulna.

 Shakib played 7 matches where he scored 86 runs at an average of 12.28 and achieved 8 wickets at an average of 20.00 with an economy of 5.92.

 Dhaka Premier Division Cricket League

 In September 2009, Shakib joined Abahani along with Mashrafe for TK 20 lakh each.

 In November 2010, Shakib joined Mohammedan for Tk 30 lakh.

 In the 2014 season, Shakib played for Legends of Rupganj, formerly named Gazi Group Cricketers in the previous season.
 He played 8 matches scoring 222 runs at an average of 31.71 and also achieving 13 wickets at an average of 23.61.

 In the 2016 season, Abahani registered their sixth win in that season by five wickets against Prime Bank where Shakib, who returned to List A cricket for Abahani after a break of 6 years got a bowling figure of 4–35 in 10 overs.

-Due to upcoming 2021 ICC Men's T20 World Cup, 2021 season was played in T20 format where he captained the Mohammedan Sporting Club.
+Due to upcoming 2021 T20 World Cup, 2021 season was played in T20 format where he captained the Mohammedan Sporting Club.